 That’s mainly because iA Writer is a text editor.
 It is not a word processor.

 I like it because it is clean and stays right out of the way.
 As I have written elsewhere, iA Writer the nearest thing in the digital world to using a mechanical typewriter and a clean sheet of paper.
 It does spell-check and it does allow minimal levels of mark-up.

 iA Writer is fast and productive, but the reasons that make it great for short writing jobs work against it for longer more complex tasks.
 That’s because navigating long documents is hard when there are no obvious heads, cross-heads or bolded text.

 When I purchased iA Writer for the iPad it was just $1.99, it now sells for US$5, the OS X version is US$9.

 Like iA Writer, FocusWriter is designed from the outset for distraction-free writing.
 The software is free, but you’re expected to make a donation if you use it.

 When you first open the application you nothing, just blank light grey screen.
 Start typing and the text appears in black, 12-point Times New Roman.
-On my MacBook Air the characters are tiny, barely large enough to read.
+On a MacBook Air the characters are tiny, barely large enough to read.